Central processing unit: Performance

 The performance or speed of a processor depends on, among many other factors, the clock rate (generally given in multiples of hertz) and the instructions per clock (IPC), which together are the factors for the instructions per second (IPS) that the CPU can perform.

 Many reported IPS values have represented "peak" execution rates on artificial instruction sequences with few branches, whereas realistic workloads consist of a mix of instructions and applications, some of which take longer to execute than others.
-The performance of the memory hierarchy also greatly affects processor performance, an issue barely considered in MIPS calculations.
-Because of these problems, various standardized tests, often called "benchmarks" for this purposesuch as SPECinthave been developed to attempt to measure the real effective performance in commonly used applications.
+The performance of the memory hierarchy also greatly affects processor performance, an issue barely considered in IPS calculations.
+Because of these problems, various standardized tests, often called "benchmarks" for this purpose – such as SPECint – have been developed to attempt to measure the real effective performance in commonly used applications.

 Processing performance of computers is increased by using multi-core processors, which essentially is plugging two or more individual processors (called cores in this sense) into one integrated circuit.
 Ideally, a dual core processor would be nearly twice as powerful as a single core processor.
 In practice, the performance gain is far smaller, only about 50%, due to imperfect software algorithms and implementation.
 Increasing the number of cores in a processor (i.e. dual-core, quad-core, etc.) increases the workload that can be handled.
 This means that the processor can now handle numerous asynchronous events, interrupts, etc. which can take a toll on the CPU when overwhelmed.
 These cores can be thought of as different floors in a processing plant, with each floor handling a different task.
 Sometimes, these cores will handle the same tasks as cores adjacent to them if a single core is not enough to handle the information.
+Multi-core CPUs enhance a computer's ability to run several tasks simultaneously by providing additional processing power.
+However, the increase in speed is not directly proportional to the number of cores added.
+This is because the cores need to interact through specific channels, and this inter-core communication consumes a portion of the available processing speed.

 Due to specific capabilities of modern CPUs, such as simultaneous multithreading and uncore, which involve sharing of actual CPU resources while aiming at increased utilization, monitoring performance levels and hardware use gradually became a more complex task.
 As a response, some CPUs implement additional hardware logic that monitors actual use of various parts of a CPU and provides various counters accessible to software; an example is Intel's Performance Counter Monitor technology.

+Overclocking

+Overclocking is a process of increasing the clock speed of a CPU (and other components) beyond their rated speeds.
+Increasing a component's clock rate causes it to perform more operations per second.
+Overclocking might increase CPU temperature and cause it to overheat, so most users do not overclock and leave the clock speed unchanged.
+Some versions of components (such as Intel's U version of its CPUs or Nvidia's OG GPUs) do not allow overclocking.